trifectatechfoundation/teach-rs/content/mods/C-multitasking/topics/async-overview/slides.md

 # What's async?

 - Concurrent programming model
-- Very suitable for running large number of I/O bound tasks
+- Very suitable for running a large number of I/O bound tasks
   - like web servers!
 - Look and feel* of synchronous code through `async`/`await` syntax